microsoft/semantic-kernel/python/DEV_SETUP.md

 # System setup

-To get started, you'll need VSCode and a local installation of Python 3.x.
+To get started, you'll need VSCode and a local installation of at least Python 3.8.

 You can run: